jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 - Currently blocking open PB if PB is blocked
 - Currently blocking manual operation (remote and local) if low SF6
 - Only settings group 1, right?
+- Logic doesn't show it, but PB5 for PB lock does indeed require a hold